bsc-s2/lua-resty-awsauth/lib/resty/awsauth/aws_signer.md

  - `expires` is the expire time of a presigned url in seconds, it will overwrite the value of `default_expires`.

+ - `request_date` is a timestamp(1483444895.718828) or an iso base format date string('20161223T120012Z') to
+     specify a custom requete date.
+If not specified, the current time is used.

 The return values depend on the following cases: